 A limited number of academic merit and leadership scholarships are available to entering students whose admission portfolios have provided evidence of such merit and/or leadership.
 These $3,500 scholarships are awarded by faculty after reviewing the portfolio; no additional application is necessary.
 Continuing students may be supported by research or teaching assistantships of up to $2,000 a year, by faculty invitation only.
 Dissertation fellowships of $2,000 are awarded on a competitive basis at the dissertation proposal stage.

-Funds are allocated to provide six Teaching-Research Assistantships (TRAs) each academic year.
-Students may apply each year for the first three years of their program.
-TRAs receive 50 percent tuition remission plus an annual stipend of $6,250.
-TRAs must provide 15 hours of service per week in the Department of Graduate Psychology during September through June of the academic year.
-The director of the Psy.D. program determines the roles and responsibilities of the TRAs.
-The Department of Graduate Psychology reserves the option to, in certain circumstances, divide the TRA positions into eight-hour-per-week positions (each student receiving one-half of the benefits) in order to assist more students.
+Funds are allocated to provide four Teaching-Research Assistantships (TRAs) each academic year per cohort for a total of 16 positions throughout the program.
+TRAs receive 25 percent tuition remission plus an annual stipend of $3,125.
+TRAs must provide 8 hours of service per week in the Department of Clinical Psychology from September through June of each academic year.

 Preference is given to applicants who evidence strong academic credentials (high GPA and GRE scores, in particular), financial need, and cultural knowledge and language skills that facilitate the provision of psychological services in an underserved community and commitment to provide psychological services in an underserved community following graduation.
 Applications for the assistantships and criteria for evaluation of applications are available in the Department of Clinical Psychology.

 Physical Therapy Graduate Student Assistantships